sharst/OpenHumidor/README.md

 For a more detailed explanation of the components, see below.

 ## Where can I buy it?
 Currently, nowhere.
 This project is still in a prototype / testing phase.
-For instance, A new version of the sensor board is on the way.
-I would like to test it thoroughly before releasing it.
+Currently, a new version of the sensor board is on the way to me (version 5).
+I would like to test it thoroughly before supporting it.
 I would be however very greatful if you signaled you interest by watching this project.
 This way, you will be the first to know when the new PCB is out.
 You can get an overview of the project status in the wiki.

 ## How can I get involved?